A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If I can buy a plan with zero premiums, does that mean I’ll have high OOP costs?

-If your household income doesn’t exceed 150% of the poverty level and you’re enrolling in a premium-free Silver plan, it will include strong cost-sharing reductions that will make the coverage very robust, covering 94% of medical costs for a standard population.
+If your household income doesn’t exceed 200% of the poverty level, you're eligible for strong cost-sharing reductions that will make the coverage very robust, covering 94% of medical costs for a standard population — But only if you select a Silver plan.
 (Here’s an explanation of why Silver plans make the most sense for this population.)
+So while a Silver plan is likely to have a higher premium than the available Bronze plans (and maybe higher than some of the available Gold plans), it might still make the most financial sense to select a Silver plan.

 But also keep in mind that due to silver loading, there are some areas where Gold plans are priced lower than Silver plans.
 If you have access to a zero-premium Gold plan, it might be an excellent choice, depending on whether cost-sharing reductions are available to you, and if so, how much you’d have to pay to enroll in a Silver plan.